Only the person who is responsible for the care of the child, or their partner, (1.1.P.30) can claim CCB. A claim must be made to Centrelink.

 Act reference: FA(Admin)Act section 50L When determinations are in force

 There is a period in which CCB may be paid if a claim is incorrect or incomplete.
-However, follow-up action is required from the recipient to maintain eligibility for CCB.
-The following table shows the effect on a recipient's CCB eligibility or rate when they do not supply information after being advised that their claim is incorrect or incomplete.
+However, follow-up action is required from the individual to maintain eligibility for CCB.
+The following table shows the effect on an individual's CCB eligibility or rate when they do not supply information after being advised that their claim is incorrect or incomplete.

 If a claim does not contain…